mcore1976/antispy-jammer/README.md

 05.2024 - The code for ATTINY85 + AD9833 us using FM type modulation and swinging between 24-26 kHz.
 The frequency increases with SAW like steps with random CAP between 20-50Hz.
 Additionaly there ahre hardware differences - using COILS and MOSFET IRF4115 for separating coils.

+08.2025 - added Raspberry Pi Pico RP2040-ZERO and ESP8266 versions because of Digispark boards shortage on the market

 IF YOU WANT TO INCREASE JAMMING CAPABILITY USE BETTER AUDIO AMPLIFIER LIKE TPA3116D2 (MODULE XH-M542) WHICH GIVES 50WATT OF AUDIO POWER AND MORE TRANSDUCERS LIKE 40 PER AUDIO CHANNEL !

 -------------------------------------------------------------------------------------

 Component list :

-- 1 x Microcontroller ATTINY13 / ATTINY13A (not recommended) or ATTINY 85/45/25 (best), DIGISPARK board or any other Arduino may be used instead of microcontroller
+- 1 x Microcontroller ATTINY13 / ATTINY13A (not recommended) or ATTINY 85/45/25 (best), DIGISPARK board or any other Arduino with SPI interface support may be used instead of microcontroller ( RP2040-ZERO or WEMOS 8266 D1 MINI boards)
 - 1 x 47 microfarad electrolytic capacitor ( it can be 1 - 470uF - for blocking distortions on power lines)
 - 1 x 100 nanofarad capacitor (it can be 47nf - 680nF - for blocking distortions on power lines)
 - set of 25kHZ (resonance frequency is important !)  ultrasonic piezo transducers like NU25C16T-1, 25kHz or equivalent